Swelling, tightness, aching arches and burning feet can all be unfortunate problems experienced in pregnancy.

 - Keep your legs elevated as much as you can, this will stop the fluid from pooling.

 - Have a pregnancy massage.
-Ryan – one of our podiatrists, is trained in fluid-moving massage of the legs and feet.
+Shannon – one of our podiatrists, is trained in fluid-moving massage of the legs and feet.
 These are especially important in the last trimester.

 - Stretch.
 Gentle stretching of the calfs and feet will prevent tightness of muscles, and help you keep moving.